Wednesday, November 3, 2021

 The Nibelungen portal

 A pivotal episode from the Saga of the Nibelungs occurred at the north portal of Worms Cathedral with the Queen's Quarrel.
-According to the legend, the rivals Brünhild and Kriemhild were arguing about which of their husbands had the higher rank and which of the two queens was allowed to enter the cathedral first.
+According to the legend, the rivals Brünhild and Kriemhild were arguing over which of their husbands held higher rank and which queen was allowed to enter the cathedral first.

 Entrance to the St. Nicolas chapel